andrejcbittencourt/webGrabber/README.md

 ```

 ## Actions
-A full list of actions can be found in actions [Actions](src/classes/actions/README.md)
+A full list of actions can be found in [Actions](src/classes/actions/README.md)

 ## Custom Actions
 An example of how to add custom actions is found in the [app](app.js)